top of page

 What is Internal Family Systems (IFS) Therapy?

 Internal Family Systems (IFS) Therapy, developed by Dr. Richard Schwartz, is a cutting-edge therapeutic model that proposes our minds are comprised of multiple parts, each with its own beliefs, emotions, and desires.
-These parts often influence our thoughts, emotions, and behaviours, sometimes leading to internal conflicts and emotional distress.
+These parts often influence our thoughts, emotions, and behaviours and often contribute to the symptoms that bring us into counselling in the first place.

 How Does IFS Therapy Work?